Children's Water Festival

 Hands-OnEach presentation is structured to the fifth grade learning level which allows the students to retain the information in an eventful and educational manner.
 We work closely with the local school district along with private schools and home school groups to match the festival experience with their water curriculum.
 This allows the student to take what they learned in the classroom setting and apply it to the hands-on application they experience at the festival.

 Education & CommunitySix months out of the year is spent on the coordination of the festival.
 The local and statewide community's involvement has significantly increased over the years by presenting, volunteering, supplying educational resources and making financial contributions.
-The 20th Annual Children's Water Festival will take place on May 20th and May 21st of this year.
+The 23rd (2016) Annual Children's Water Festival will take place in May.
 Nearly 350 water experts throughout the State of Colorado, and Canada, will participate in the festivities.
 Students have an opportunity to learn about water rights, water in the human body, water conservation, water pollution, water safety, water species, water treatment, snow surveys, weather, distribution, the dependency of water in a variety of industries and much more.

 For many students, the festival gives them their first opportunity to visit a college campus therefore, introducing the idea of higher education.
 Students also have the chance to see and experience the variety of water related career opportunities.
 The event is made possible by the City of Grand Junction, Clifton Water District and Ute Water Conservancy District.